JoaoDias-223/JoaoDias-223/README.md

 ### Sup y'all 👋

-I'm João, a Brazilian mid-level software engineer hooked up on Clojure and kinda of addicted to Valorant.
+I'm João, a Brazilian senior software engineer hooked up on Clojure and kinda of addicted to Valorant.
 I'm also interested in Data Science and its application in the financial market.

 - 🌱 I’m currently learning Clojure and Datomic
 - 💬 Ask me about anything you want